petercripps/learning-python/README.md

 I will be adding to this list as I learn more and putting in review comments and code samples as I go.

-I'll be using [Markdown](https://en.wikipedia.org/wiki/Markdown) to write this.
-You can find a good reference for that [here]( https://www.markdownguide.org).
+I've also added links to a few other resources which, whilst not directly Python related, will be useful whilst putting together a Python program using a web frontend and for managing code etc.

 ## Tools
 ### Python
 Before you can do anything with Python you need to install it.
 Python is cross-platform (can run on macOS, Windows, Linux and Docker) and you can download it from [here](https://www.python.org/downloads/).